Freedom from Reality

 Schindler begins by uncovering a contradiction in John Locke’s seminal account of human freedom.
 Rather than dismissing it as a mere “academic” problem, Schindler takes this contradiction as a key to understanding the strange paradoxes that abound in the contemporary values and institutions founded on the modern notion of liberty: the very mechanisms that intend to protect modern freedom render it empty and ineffectual.
 In this respect, modern liberty is “diabolical”—a word that means, at its roots, that which “drives apart” and so subverts.
 This is contrasted with the “symbolical” (a “joining-together”), which, he suggests, most basically characterizes the premodern sense of reality.
 This book will appeal to students and scholars of political philosophy (especially political theorists), philosophers in the continental or historical traditions, and cultural critics with a philosophical bent.

-D. C. Schindler is associate professor of metaphysics and anthropology at the John Paul II Institute.
+D. C. Schindler is professor of metaphysics and anthropology at the John Paul II Institute, Washington, DC.
 He is the author of a number of books, including The Catholicity of Reason.

 "As a critique of deep currents of modern thought, Schindler’s masterful study does just what it should: it brings us into a position to understand and assess divergences at the level of fundamental principles, and to recognize their consequences.
-Schindler is one of the best guides available to a revivified classical philosophy that restores the soul and reality to the communion they were made for." ~Mark Shiffman, Villanova University
+His lucid explication of 'the diabolical'—the mimicry of truth that plunges us ever deeper into unreality—sheds much-needed light into the abyss of inescapable contradictions Locke bequeathed to liberal society in his revolutionary re-conception of liberty and the will.
+Schindler is one of the best guides available to a revivified classical philosophy that restores the soul and reality to the communion they were made for." —Mark Shiffman, Villanova University